Vsaakyan/pet_project_Spotify_Analysis/README.md

 The project consists of 2 main parts:

 ## 1. Data Analysis
+Data analysis consists of three components, namely:
+### 1.1 Exploratory Data Analysis.
+### 1.2 Data Preproccessing.
+### 1.3 Data Cleaning.
-As part of the data analysis, I did an exploratory analysis, data preproccessing and data cleaning using core libraries for data analysis (pandas, numpy).
+using core libraries for data analysis (pandas, numpy).

 ## 2. Data Visualization
 As for data visualization, in this project I tried to clearly indicate on the graphs certain trends that correspond to the track posted on Spotify using core libraries for data visualization (matplotlib, seaborn).